• Skip to primary navigation

 • 2 teaspoons vanilla extract

-• 3 Honeycrisp apples, peeled and diced - (see note)
+• 3 cups peeled and diced honeycrisp apples - from about 2 large apples

 Caramel Sauce